 Joist hangers are an important part of the construction of the floor and deck.
-The hangers reinforce the strength of the joists, keeping the floor strong even as damage sets in over time.
+The hangers reinforce the strength of the joists, keeping the floor strong even as damage sets in over the passage of time.
 Installing masonry joist hangers is not a tasking job, and with the right materials and instructions, you can do it by yourself.
 At the same time, you need to be careful to avoid mistakes that would compromise the function of your joist hangers.
 One such mistake is using the wrong size of joist hanger for the joist.
 Always ensure that you get the right size of hanger guided by the size of the joist.
 Joist hangers should also not be re-used as this lowers the capacity of load they can support.

-Step 1—Purchase Correct Materials
+Purchase Correct Materials

 Purchasing the right size of joist hangers is the first step in strengthening your floor or deck.
-Joist hangers are available in different sizes depending on the size of joists.
+Joist hangers are available in different sizes depending on the size of the joists.
 Nails are another important material that you should buy in the right size.
 Joist hangers usually come with the recommended size of nails that ensure added strength.
 The nails are long enough to attach to the frame behind the beam for added strength.
 Galvanized deck screws are unsuitable for joist hangers because they are not of the proper size and strength needed to support joist loads.

 Use the tape measure to get the distance across the outer beam.
 This will help in locating the areas to install the joist hangers.
-Use the pencil and mark the spacing of the hangers on the beam, which should be spaced 16 inches apart and a ½-inch from the end of the beam.
+Use the pencil and mark the spacing of the hangers, on the beam, which should be spaced 16 inches apart and a ½-inch from the end of the beam.

-Step 4—Fix the Joist
+Fix the Joist

 Since joists usually vary in width, you need to measure the width of each joist first.
 Depending on the varying width, place each joist hanger at the right height to ensure that the joists are level.
 Take your joists and fit them into the joist hangers firmly by placing the end of the joists onto the hangers.
 Take the galvanized nails and use the hammer to drive the nails through the outer beam into the end of the joist.

-Step 5—Fill Nail Holes
+Fill Nail Holes

 After securing all the joists with nails, fill in all the nail holes.
 Leaving the holes unfilled allows the weakening of the joist hangers.